FOREX-Euro falls as concerns about low inflation resurface

 By Tommy Wilkes and Tom Finn

-LONDON, March 27 (Reuters) - The euro fell back from a five-week high on Tuesday, as concerns about weak inflation and a slowdown in company borrowing raised questions about the momentum of the euro zone’s economic expansion.
+LONDON, March 27 (Reuters) - The euro fell on Tuesday, as concerns about weak inflation and a slowdown in company borrowing raised questions about the momentum of the euro zone’s economic expansion.

-After a big gain on Monday, the euro had added another 0.3 percent to hit $1.2473 in early European trading, leaving it less than cent off the three-year highs hit in mid-February.
+After a big gain on Monday, the euro had added another 0.3 percent to hit $1.2476 in early European trading, less than a cent off the three-year highs it hit in mid-February.
 Receding worries about a trade war had supported euro bulls.

-The dollar rallied 0.3 percent against a basket of currencies to 89.334, off the five-week lows hit on Monday.
+The dollar, measured against a basket of currencies, used the euro’s weakness to rally 0.4 percent to 89.424, bouncing off the five-week lows hit on Monday.

 “The (euro zone) economy has been doing extremely well, but inflation is still lagging.
-The market has been focused on the economy, now the economy is stalling, this is adding to investors’ doubt,” said Commerzbank FX strategist Thu Lan Nguyen.
+The market has been focused on the economy, now the economy is stalling, this is adding to investors’ doubt,” said Commerzbank’s Frankfurt-based FX strategist Thu Lan Nguyen.

 “The market is pricing in rate hikes as soon as spring next year, in our view it’s too optimistic.
 We assume the market will price these hikes out in the course of this year and because of that the euro will weaken.”